Netaji Subhas Chandra Bose International Airport: Modernisation

-2005 saw the growth of low-cost carriers in the Indian aviation sector, with new airlines including SpiceJet, IndiGo, and Kingfisher Airlines.
+The year 2005 saw the growth of low-cost carriers in the Indian aviation sector, with new airlines including SpiceJet, IndiGo, and Kingfisher Airlines.
 This led to a dramatic rise in passenger numbers at the airport.
 Overcrowding in both terminals led to the implementation of a comprehensive modernisation plan for the airport.

 Work included an expansion of runway 01L/19R, rapid-exit taxiways and parking bays.
 The runway was extended by 400 m (2790 metres to 3190 metres) on the northern side and 1000 ft on the southern side and was fitted with CAT-I facilities for night use.
 A 119-year-old mosque that lies 30 metres from the runway' northern end prohibits further expansion in this direction.
 The longer runway, 01R/19L, was upgraded from CAT-I to CAT-II ILS status to allow landings in poor visibility.
 In August 2014, it was announced that the instrument landing system of the primary runway would be upgraded to CAT-IIIb.
 This allows flights to operate till visibility drops below 50 metres.
 The secondary runway would be upgraded to CAT-II.
 The ₹120 crore upgrading work started in February 2015 and was completed in January 2018.

 The modernisation plan included some improvements of the airport's existing terminals, including the addition of extra ticketing counters, check-in kiosks, and cafes to the domestic terminal in 2009.
 However, the need to replace the airport's terminals entirely led to plans for a new integrated terminal, known as T2 to differentiate it from the older domestic block, to serve both international and domestic destinations.
-A Thai-based company, the Italian-Thai Development (ITD) Corporation (ITD-ITDCem JV, a consortium of ITD and ITD Cementation) and the 125-year-old iconic Project Management Consultant–Parsons Brinckerhoff (PB) was hired with Delhi-based designer Sikka Associates to construct the building.
+A Thai-based company, the Italian-Thai Development (ITD) Corporation (ITD-ITDCem JV, a consortium of ITD and ITD Cementation) and the 125-year-old iconic Project Management Consultant–Parsons Brinckerhoff (PB) was hired with Delhi-based designer Sikka Associates Architects to construct the building.
 Construction commenced in November 2008, and T2 was inaugurated on 20 January 2013 after overshooting the previous deadlines of July 2011 and August 2012.
 The former airport hotel 'Ashok' was demolished to give way for two new five-star luxury hotels and a shopping mall in its place.

 Commercial operations were intended to start on 23 January 2013, the 116th birth anniversary of Netaji Subhas Chandra Bose.
 However, the shift to the new terminal was only completed on 16 March 2013.
 Airports Council International named it the best improved airport in the Asia-Pacific region in 2014 and 2015.